 The Spark Investment Fund raises the level of innovation and collaboration in the 3D printing industry by investing in entrepreneurs, startups, and researchers who push the boundaries of what is possible.

-The Autodesk 3D printer
+The Ember 3D printer

 As a reference for its capabilities, we’re introducing a 3D printer built on the Spark platform, to set a new benchmark for the 3D printing user experience.
 As with mobile devices and apps, the 3D design software and 3D printer need to work together seamlessly.